Secrets Management

 It's best practice to maintain separate secrets configurations for each environment that you run. e.g. dev, test, prod, local etc

 Note: even if the secret was only pushed to a feature branch and never merged, it's still a part of the git history.
-Follow these instructions to remove any sensitive data and/or regenerate any keys and other sensitive information added to the repo.
+Follow to remove any sensitive data and/or regenerate any keys and other sensitive information added to the repo.
 If a key or secret made it into the code base, rotate the key/secret so that it's no longer active

 The care taken to protect our secrets applies both to how we get and store them, but also to how we use them.